ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/7-dynamodb-get-delete.md

 <img src="https://i.imgur.com/tQDBoyH.png">

-Since the lambda function will only need read access let's check off **AmazonDynamoDBReadOnlyAccess** and click **Attach Policy**.
+Since the lambda function will only need **Read** access let's check off **AmazonDynamoDBReadOnlyAccess** and click **Attach Policy**.

 We should now see that the Lambda role has the newly assigned permission.

 <img src="https://i.imgur.com/NmTVCZT.png">

-Let's run the Lambda function one more time to confirm that it has access to the data.
+Let's run the Lambda function one more time to confirm that it now able to retrieve the data.

 <img src="https://i.imgur.com/DRtoZ2D.png">

 #### Formatting The Data

 We can see that **data** returned via the callback is an object and that it has a key of **Items** that is assigned an array containing all of our projects.
-Each key returns yet another object as it's value.

-Let's console.log the object stored inside the object keys so we can get see what it contains.
+Let's console.log the firsts item in the array and see what it contains.

 ```js
 console.log('success - data', data.Items[0])